Fragility-aware Classification for Understanding Risk and Improving Generalization: Fragility Index: A New Performance Metric

-Intuitively, a classifier is considered robust if its fragility across all classes is small, since its ranking error is less sensitive to distributional shift by definition.
-Let $\tau_j$ be the target value for the ranking error $\varepsilon(h_j)$ of class $j$, and we define the Fragility Index (FI) of the classifier as follows. \begin{definition}[Fragility Index] Given a target value $\tau$ for the ranking error, the Fragility Index of a scoring function $h: \mathcal{X} \to \mathbb{R}$ is defined as
+These limitations motivate a risk-averse metric, the Fragility Index (FI), which captures both confident misjudgment and robustness to distributional shifts.
+Let $\tau$ be a target level for $\varepsilon(p)$. \begin{definition}[Fragility Index] Given a target value $\tau$ for the ranking error $\varepsilon(p)$, the Fragility Index is defined as